 After the end of the conflict, Russia started developing road construction projects to connect Russia’s North Caucasus republics to Abkhazia.
 Further plans to include Abkhazia in the Russian tourism circuit are being developed.

-Recently, Russia – the supposedly neutral part in this conflict, started demanding parts of the Abkhazian territory Russo-Abkhazian border dispute
+Recently, Russia – the allegedly neutral part in this conflict, started demanding parts of the Abkhazian territory Russo-Abkhazian border dispute

 Footage showing displaced ethnic Georgians fleeing the war ; they walked by foot all the way to the Georgian border, as ships and planes came under hostile fire.